-Figure 5a illustrates an object with four closed parts obtained from the STL file, from which we can establish the parts printing connections for the object and build the corresponding direct graph (Figure 5b).
+Figure 6a illustrates a complex object available in the literature with four closed parts obtained from the STL file, from which we can establish the parts printing connections for the object and build the corresponding direct graph (Figure 6b).
 Without loss of generality we can assume that part 0 is connected to the printer bed (floor), while part 1 is connected with part 0, and parts 2 and 3 are connected with part 1.
-The object is decomposed into T = 4 parts.
+The object is decomposed into T=4 parts.
 We start by introducing some notation needed to describe the sequencing optimization model and to present the proposed printing approach.